 Billiards and ping-pong tables are nice, but your basement can be more exciting.
 Have you ever considered a custom home gym?
-Think bouldering walls, indoor lap pools, interactive exercise mirrors…If you’re interested in transforming your basement into a unique, expertly-designed home gym and other home gym ideas, keep reading.
+Think bouldering walls, indoor lap pools, interactive exercise mirrors.

 Why not transform your basement into a unique, expertly-designed home gym?
 Most South Bay beach towns, such as Manhattan and Hermosa Beach, have square footage and height limitations for new builds, in order to preserve ocean views and neighborhood integrity.
 Fortunately, basements aren’t counted in these square footage tallies.
 The custom homes White Sands build in Southern California typically have a basement, and one fantastic way to use this magical, “invisible” space is to create a hyper-personalized home gym.

 How To Choose Home Gym Flooring

 Flooring in a home gym should be strong enough to protect sub-flooring.
 It needs to support heavy equipment, but it should also cushion falls.
 You’ll want an impact-absorbing material with a non-slip finish.
 Good flooring increases stability and power, which helps you get the most out of your workout.
 There are other options, but these are some of our favorites.

 Tried & True Rubber

 Rubber is the primary choice for commercial gyms, for good reason.
 It’s durable, dampens sound, and cushions impact.
 It’s great for your home gym too, especially if your routine involves lifting and big machines.

 If your routine is mostly yoga and pilates, foam may work for you, but it’s not durable enough to stand up to heavy equipment.